Scarecrow1965/EncodeAIBootcamp/Story-Telling-App-V2/README.md

 # Weekend Project
 To consolidate this week's knowledge, students should complete the following project:
 1. Create a GitHub repository for your project.
-  -Done
+  -  Done
 2. Add all group members as collaborators.
-  -Done
+  -  Done
 3. Create a README.md file with your project description.
-  -Done
+  -  Done
 4. Use the story-telling-app as a base repository or create a new application from scratch using NextJS.
-  -Directions located below to create a new app with base files.
+  -  Directions located below to create a new app with base files.
+  -  Done
 5. Implement a table of characters that users can create for the story:
   -  Users should be able to add, edit, and delete characters; and
   -  Each new character should have a name, description, and personality.